cetanu/sovereign/docs/guides/getting_started.rst

   So, depending on what you have configured for sources, this is the main variable that determines what will be rendered into the template.

-An template based on the example configuration
+A template based on the example configuration
-""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""
+This template mimics the above example cluster configuration.

 Sovereign would run through the following steps before being rendered and given to an Envoy client:

-1. Reads the configured sources but does not get any instance data
+#.
+Reads the configured sources but does not get any instance data
-2. Receives a CDS discovery request from an Envoy proxy
+#.
+Receives a CDS discovery request from an Envoy proxy
-3. Gets all sources (i.e. 3 instances from the two bitbucket snippets above)
+#.
+Gets all sources (i.e. 3 instances from the two bitbucket snippets above)
-4. Renders the below template
+#.
+Renders the below template

-   4.1.
+   #.
 Begins to loop over the 3 instances
-   4.2.
-Feeds the 'endpoints' field into :func:`sovereign.utils.eds.locality_lb_endpoints` 4.3.
-Creates a cluster using the endpoints and name, for each instance 4.4.
+   #.
+Feeds the 'endpoints' field into :func:`sovereign.utils.eds.locality_lb_endpoints`
+   #.
+Creates a cluster using the endpoints and name, for each instance
+   #.
 Hashes the entire configuration
-   4.5.
+   #.
 Inserts the hash into the ``version_info``

-5. If the Envoy proxy provided a different ``version_info`` in its request, it returns the configuration with a 200 OK, otherwise it returns 304 Not Modified
+#.
+If the Envoy proxy provided a different ``version_info`` in its request, it returns
+   the configuration with a 200 OK, otherwise it returns 304 Not Modified

 .. code-block:: jinja